By Amy Walraven - President, CSO, and Founder at Turnkey Risk Solutions

 What is Identity Fraud?

-Identity theft can be viewed as the action of stealing an identity, or personal identifying information.
-In contrast, identity fraud is the act of committing fraud with that stolen information.
+Identity fraud is the act of committing fraud with that stolen information.
 Cybercriminals will exploit an account you already have or use the information to create a new bank account, commit debit card or credit card fraud, create false IDs like a passport, and take out false loans or withdrawals.
+In contrast, Identity theft can be viewed as the action of stealing an identity, or personal identifying information.

-Not only can fraudsters steal identities, they may even create synthetic identities to conduct fraudulent transactions.
+Not only can fraudsters steal the identities of crime victims, but they may even create synthetic identities to conduct fraudulent transactions.
 Synthetic identity theft is when a synthetic identity is a combination of fabricated credentials where the identity is not associated with a real person.
 An identity thief may create synthetic identities using a potentially valid social security number with accompanying false personally identifiable information.

 Below are some common examples of identity fraud.